ThijsvdWeijer/Robot-Kamp/README.md

 `failsafe_check()` fails (returns unsafe) when the controller is disconnected, or when `input.lastUpdateMs` is older than `FAILSAFE_TIMEOUT_MS` (300ms).
 On trigger:

-- **Velocity actuators** (drive, arm_base) are force-stopped — they have no position to preserve.
+- **Drive and arm_base** are force-stopped to neutral — they have no position to preserve.
-- **Position actuators** (the four joints) are held in place by calling their `_update()` with `(false, false)` — never forced to a hardcoded angle, since that could slam the arm into something.
+- **cannon_fire** is still ticked forward with `(false, false)` — an in-progress reload keeps running to completion rather than being aborted mid-sequence, since stopping partway could leave the mechanism in an unsafe half-locked state.

+## Known issues / cleanup TODO

+- **Dead code in the cannon module.** `cannon_fire_fire.cpp`, `cannon_fire_reload.cpp`, and `cannon_fire_internal.h` define a second copy of `fire()`/`startReload()`/`updateReload()` at global scope, matching an `extern` split that was never finished.
+The functions that actually run are private (anonymous-namespace) copies defined directly inside `cannon_fire.cpp`; the split files are never called and the build only stays green because the linker garbage-collects them.
+Any edit made only to the split files currently has zero effect on behavior.
+Needs a decision: finish the split (move the real implementation into them) or delete them.
+- **`util/stepped_servo.{h,cpp}` is unused.** Leftover from a previous joint-arm version of this project — nothing currently includes it.
+- **Steering (GPIO 27) is currently non-functional**, and was observed to make the ESP32 run hot while steering was unresponsive — suspected hardware fault (servo stall, short, or wiring issue) rather than a firmware bug, since `drive.cpp`'s steering logic hasn't changed.
+Do not run the car until this is resolved; investigate the steering servo and its wiring before assuming a code cause.
+- **Firing pin (Servo 1) can stall/slip** when trying to lock against a fully-tensioned string with the push bar seated at the back of the barrel — a torque/leverage limitation on that joint rather than a sequencing bug (locking at full tension is required by the mechanical design, so the firmware can't avoid the load by reordering steps).
+See linkage geometry / servo torque / re-zeroing a slipped horn.

 ## Status

-- ✅ Controller input, pin config, drive, stepped-servo utility — built and tested.
+- ✅ Controller input, pin config, drive throttle, failsafe, cannon fire/reload state machine — built, tuned on real hardware where noted above.
-- ✅ Four arm joint modules, arm_base, failsafe — built, wired into `main.cpp`, logic-tested via serial (no ControllerInput/Bluepad32 dependency issues).
-- ⏳ Arm hardware (servos, Titan motor + ESC) still being physically wired/tuned — pin assignments and PWM speed constants are provisional until confirmed on real hardware.
+- ✅ Per-servo controller jog tool (`servo_test` env) for bringing up/re-testing individual cannon servos.
+- ⚠️ Drive steering — broken, suspected hardware fault (see Known issues).
+- ⏳ Arm base spin speeds — wired but still provisional, not yet tuned against real load.
+- ⚠️ Firing-pin lock-under-tension step is a known mechanical failure point (see Known issues).